Valter Mainetti: Biography

 As CEO of Sorgente Sgr, in 2001 he launched the first real estate fund, "Michelangelo", intended for institutional investors, with portfolio investments in prestigious buildings such as the Chrysler Building and Flatiron Building in New York City;.

 Through the funds managed by Sorgente Group, in 2004 Palazzo del Tritone in Rome was acquired.
 It is now the headquarters of Sorgente Group, hosting on the ground floor the Tritone Exhibition Space.

 In 2006 the Palazzo la Rinascente in Piazza Fiume (Rome) was also acquired.
 This is the only building designed in Rome by Franco Albini, a modern-style work in the historical style of the Capital.

 The purchase of the Fine Arts Building in Los Angeles dates back to 2012, while the Clock Tower of Santa Monica to 2013.
 In 2014 a building was acquired in Lungotevere Aventino 4, 5, 6 in Rome, where now locates the headquarters of the Fondazione Sorgente Group.

 The Group operates in the finance, building constructions, infrastructures and restoration.
-By means of a subsidiary 'Musa Comunicazione', the Group also holds 100% shares of the newspaper ‘Il Foglio Quotidiano’.
+By means of a subsidiary 'Musa Comunicazione', the Group also holds 100% shares of the newspaper 'Il Foglio Quotidiano'.

 In 2018 the Group companies were 94, including two SGR: Quorum and SORGENTE.

-The latter the 8th of January 2019 was placed in Extraordinary Amministration by Banca d’Italia, following a dispute with Fondazione ENASARCO, which began in 2015, regarding the management of two funds subscribed by the Fondazione.
+The latter the 8th of January 2019 was placed in Extraordinary Amministration by Banca d'Italia, following a dispute with Fondazione ENASARCO, which began in 2015, regarding the management of two funds subscribed by the Fondazione.
 The Extraordinary Administration finished the 8th of January 2022, without any sanctions.

+In July 2023 he acquired, through Tiberiade Holding, belonging to a branch of his family, the Core branch of the historic construction and major works Company Condotte, relaunching it as Società italiana per le Condotte d'Acqua 1880.
+The transaction has a total value of 345 million euros (105 million euros as transaction cost and 240 million euros for the replacement of guarantees).